faakolore/ussd/README.md

 # TNM USSD Adapter

-This package creates an adapter, boilerplate code and functionality that lets you interact with USSDC and offer USSD channel to your API.
+This package creates an adapter, boilerplate code and functionality that lets you interact with USSD and offer USSD channel to your API.
 The interface is open and documentated for implementation with various USSD interfaces.

   * [Installation](#installation)